Gretna DWI Lawyer

 Two Important Hearings in DWI Cases in Gretna

 If you have been charged with a DWI in Gretna, you will have to address two different cases.
 The first is the Administrative Hearing, which you must request within 30 days of your arrest.
 If you do not request this hearing within that time, you lose your right to the hearing.
-Attending an Administrative Hearing gives you the opportunity to request to reinstate your driver’s license.
+Attending an Administrative Hearing allows you to request to reinstate your driver’s license.
 The DMV will decide whether to reinstate your driver’s license based on your refusal to submit to chemical tests, or a failure to pass a test.

 DWI charges are common in Gretna, and they are also very serious.
 At the Law Office of Robert S. Toale, our Gretna DWI lawyer can prepare a strategy to move forward with your case that will give you the best chance of beating your charges.
 Call or text us now at 504-370-9233 or chat with us online to schedule a free consultation so we can get started on your case.